thucne/school-management-system-nodejs/README.md

 [For a better instruction README.md, please let me know: *katyperrycbt@gmail.com*]

-# Prerequisite Knowledge
+# Knowledge required
-HTML, CSS, JavaScript, Bootstrap and ofc Expressjs (Nodejs)
+HTML, CSS, JavaScript, Bootstrap, jQuery and Expressjs (Nodejs)

 # How to clone and stay updated